Brent oil rises to four-year high ahead of Iran sanctions, traders eye more hikes

-Brent crude oil prices hit their highest level since November 2014 on Monday ahead of US sanctions against Iran that kick in next month.
+Brent crude oil prices rose to their highest since November 2014 on Monday ahead of U.S. sanctions against Iran, the third-largest producer in the Organization of the Petroleum Exporting Countries (OPEC), that kick in next month.

+WTI prices were supported by a report on Friday of a stagnant rig count in the United States, which points to a slowdown in U.S. crude production, which now rivals top producers Russia and Saudi Arabia.

-Brent was pushed up by the looming sanctions against Iran, which will start targeting its oil sector from November 4.
+Brent was pushed up by looming sanctions against Iran, which will start targeting its oil sector from Nov.
+4.

 ANZ bank said on Monday that "the market is eyeing oil prices at $100 per barrel".